 If the dog is breathing heavily, a conscious chest X-ray gives useful information about the pattern within the lungs, which can suggest aspiration pneumonia.
 Your veterinarian will handle the dog as gently as possible so as not to further distress his breathing.

 On X-ray, aspiration pneumonia can have a pattern in the lower parts of the lungs where the aspirated food or fluid settles under gravity.

 Blood tests can identify signs associated with inflammation or infection.

 If the dog is strong enough, then a procedure called bronchoalveolar lavage can provide a sample of cells for culture to pinpoint which antibiotic will kill the infection.

 This involves putting a narrowing tube down the patient’s windpipe, flushing with saline and then sucking the sample back up.
 Not all animals will be well enough for this, and therefore your vet may start broad spectrum antibiosis anyway.

 Treating Aspiration Pneumonia

 Antibiotics are necessary to get to grips with the bacteria causing the infection.
-If the problem is mild and caught early, the dog stands a good chance of recovery.

 Sadly, those who do the least well are those who inhale stomach acid.
 The double whammy of food and acid can be a deadly combination.